-Check out which banks that make the rest of the naughty list.
+Check out which banks make the naughty list.

 Wire transfer fee